dianecandler/HW12employeeTracker/README.md

 So that I can organize and plan my business
 ```

-* Use the [MySQL](https://www.npmjs.com/package/mysql) NPM package to connect to your MySQL database and perform queries.
+##  Under the Hood

-* Use [InquirerJs](https://www.npmjs.com/package/inquirer/v/0.2.3) NPM package to interact with the user via the command-line.
+* Used [MySQL](https://www.npmjs.com/package/mysql) NPM package to connect to your MySQL database and perform queries.

-* Use [console.table](https://www.npmjs.com/package/console.table) to print MySQL rows to the console.
-There is a built-in version of `console.table`, but the NPM package formats the data a little better for our purposes.
+* Used [InquirerJs](https://www.npmjs.com/package/inquirer/v/0.2.3) NPM package to interact with the user via the command-line.

-* You may wish to have a separate file containing functions for performing specific SQL queries you'll need to use.
-Could a constructor function or a class be helpful for organizing these?
+* Used [console.table](https://www.npmjs.com/package/console.table) to print MySQL rows to the console.
+Note:  *There is a built-in version of `console.table`, but the NPM package formats the data a little better for our purposes.*

 * Used a variety of SQL JOINS to complete this assignment.